prasanna-shah/aem-media-publication/README.md

 # Media Publication AEM project

 This is a Media Publication AEM project built on maven AEM archetype 13.
+This project is deployed and tested on AEM 6.3.

 ## Modules